humberto-ramos/plotty/README.md

 ## To use it
 You will need to have a catkin space setup, which implies ROS is already install in the system.
 I have tested this software with ROS Kinetic and seems to be ok.
 Also, Google Logging module will be needed.
-I forked it [here](https://github.com/humberto-ramos/glog) and move the readme file to root so you can install it by following those directions.
+I forked it [here](https://github.com/humberto-ramos/glog) and moved the readme file to root so you can install it by following those directions.
 I am aware of a 'apt' way to install the logger but I did not have luck with it.
 I am using catkin tools to compile.
 Also, I have not tried catkin_make but I suppose it should be fine.

 After the installation of Google Logging module is complete, and plotty is in the catkin workspace you can catkin build.